 Art and Design

-Both options will follow the four GCSE Assessment objectives with 60% Coursework and 40% Controlled Test
+Both options will follow the four GCSE Assessment objectives with 60% student-led coursework and 40% Examiner-set task, culminating in a 10 hour exam.

 AO1 – Develop ideas through investigations, demonstrating critical understanding of sources.